malramsay64/phd-thesis/02_Methods/Simulation_Program.md

-Over the past 10 years Graphics Programming Units (GPUs) have become a more important part of any HPC solution, now comprising more than 20% of the Top 500 Supercomputers. @cite GPUs provide a highly efficient architecture for performing the same calculation to many pieces of data simultaneously.
+Over the past 10 years Graphics Programming Units (GPUs) have become a more important part of any HPC solution, now comprising more than 20% of the Top 500 Supercomputers. [@top_500] GPUs provide a highly efficient architecture for performing the same calculation to many pieces of data simultaneously.